Altinity/terraform-aws-eks-clickhouse/docs/blueprint.md

 ## Cleanup

-When you are done with the ClickHouse cluster, you can remove it by running the `uninstall.sh` script.
+When you are done with the ClickHouse cluster, you can remove it by running the `destroy` command.
 This will delete the EKS cluster and all the resources created by the Terraform script.

 ```bash
 cd data-on-eks/analytics/terraform/clickhouse-eks && terraform destroy